The municipal assembly of the Japanese town Satsumasendai has approved the plan for restarting the Sendai nuclear plant.

 Reuters quotes a city assembly member as saying that 19 out of 26 members voted in favour of the restart.
 Only four were against it, while three abstained from casting their votes.

-Owned by Kyushu Electric Power, the Sendai plant houses two nuclear reactor units."Tremors have been reported at nearby Mount Ioyama volcano, which has raised concerns of a probable nuclear disaster."
+Owned by Kyushu Electric Power, the Sendai plant houses two nuclear reactor units.

 With a 100,000 population, Satsumasendai has long been dependent on the nuclear facility for power and jobs.
 The decision to restart the plant has been facing criticisms and concerns in the country, following the Fukushima disaster.
 Further operational safety checks will need to be carried out before the plant starts operation starts operation, however.